-(Termination if condition precedent not fulfilled) Each Access Agreement referred to in Section 5.4(h)(4) and 5.4(h)(8) (as applicable) must be on the basis that it will terminate if a relevant condition precedent referred to in Section 5.4(h)(3)(A) or 5.4(h)(3)(B) is not fulfilled within a reasonable period from the date of execution of the Access Agreement (which will not be less than 3 months).
+(Termination if condition precedent not fulfilled) Each Access Agreement referred to in Section 5.4(i)(4) and 5.4(i)(8) (as applicable) must be on the basis that it will terminate if a relevant condition precedent referred to in Section 5.4(i)(3)(A) or 5.4(i)(3)(B) is not fulfilled within a reasonable period from the date of execution of the Access Agreement (which will not be less than 3 months).
 However, DBCT Management and an Access Seeker can agree to extend this period from time to time, as long as an extension for the same period has been offered by DBCT Management to all Access Seekers who have such condition precedent.

-(Access Seeker rejoins Queue if Access Agreements terminate) If the conditional Access Agreements referred to in Section 5.4(h)(8) terminate because a condition precedent referred to in Section 5.4(h)(3)(A) or 5.4(h)(3)(B) has not been fulfilled within the reasonable period nominated (or any extended period as agreed between DBCT Management and each Access Seeker in accordance with Section 5.4(h)(10)), the relevant Access Seekers will resume their respective positions in the Queue as if the Access Seekers had never signed the conditional Access Agreements.
-For the avoidance of doubt, if any conditional Access Agreement terminates because a condition precedent that requires the Access Seeker to provide Security (as referred to in Section 5.4(h)(9)) is not fulfilled then the Access Seeker’s Access Application is deemed rejected and the negotiation process for that Access Seeker will be discontinued.
+(Access Seeker rejoins Queue if Access Agreements terminate) If the conditional Access Agreements referred to in Section 5.4(i)(8) terminate because a condition precedent referred to in Section 5.4(i)(3)(A) or 5.4(i)(3)(B) has not been fulfilled within the reasonable period nominated (or any extended period as agreed between DBCT Management and each Access Seeker in accordance with Section 5.4(i)(10)), the relevant Access Seekers will resume their respective positions in the Queue as if the Access Seekers had never signed the conditional Access Agreements.
+For the avoidance of doubt, if any conditional Access Agreement terminates because a condition precedent that requires the Access Seeker to provide Security (as referred to in Section 5.4(i)(9)) is not fulfilled then the Access Seeker’s Access Application is deemed rejected and the negotiation process for that Access Seeker will be discontinued.

-(Reductions in contracted tonnage if estimated expansion of Terminal Capacity not achieved) Each such Access Agreement will include a provision entitling DBCT Management to proportionately reduce the tonnage allocated under the Access Agreement to the Access Seeker if the actual Terminal Capacity following completion of the expansion referred to in Section 5.4(h) is less than the estimation of (expanded) Terminal Capacity made at the time of entry into the Access Agreement.
-That reduction will be made in the same proportion to which the additional Terminal Capacity resulting from the Expansion referred to in Section 5.4(h) estimated at the time of entry into the Access Agreement bears to the actual additional Terminal Capacity resulting from the expansion, after deduction of any capacity required to "make-up" any shortfall between aggregate Annual Contract Tonnages and Terminal Capacity which existed prior to the Terminal Capacity Expansion (see Section 5.4(i)(3)).
-If a Terminal Capacity Expansion results in an Expansion Component and is therefore Differentially Priced, this Section 5.4(h)(12) will be construed in respect of the Terminal Capacity created by the Expansion Component only.
+(Reductions in contracted tonnage if estimated expansion of Terminal Capacity not achieved) Each such Access Agreement will include a provision entitling DBCT Management to proportionately reduce the tonnage allocated under the Access Agreement to the Access Seeker if the actual Terminal Capacity following completion of the expansion referred to in Section 5.4(i) is less than the estimation of (expanded) Terminal Capacity made at the time of entry into the Access Agreement.
+That reduction will be made in the same proportion to which the additional Terminal Capacity resulting from the Expansion referred to in Section 5.4(i) estimated at the time of entry into the Access Agreement bears to the actual additional Terminal Capacity resulting from the expansion, after deduction of any capacity required to "make-up" any shortfall between aggregate Annual Contract Tonnages and Terminal Capacity which existed prior to the Terminal Capacity Expansion (see Section 5.4(j)(3)).
+If a Terminal Capacity Expansion results in a new Terminal Component and is therefore Differentiated, this Section 5.4(i)(12) will be construed in respect of the Terminal Capacity created by the Differentiated Expansion only.

-(Reduced tonnages revert to Queue) If DBCT Management reduces the tonnage allocated under an Access Agreement in accordance with Section 5.4(h)(12), then - in respect of those number of tonnes which are reduced - the Access Seeker will maintain its position in the Queue and the Access Seeker will be taken not to have signed the relevant Access Agreement in respect of them.
+(Reduced tonnages revert to Queue) If DBCT Management reduces the tonnage allocated under an Access Agreement in accordance with Section 5.4(i)(12), then - in respect of those number of tonnes which are reduced - the Access Seeker will maintain its position in the Queue and the Access Seeker will be taken not to have signed the relevant Access Agreement in respect of them.

-(Section 5.4(m) not affected) Nothing in this Section 5.4(h) is to be construed as limiting or in any way being contrary to the principle of Handling of Annual Contract Tonnage only being able to be availed of to the extent of matching rail access entitlement, in Section 5.4(m).
+(Section 5.4(n) not affected) Nothing in this Section 5.4(i) is to be construed as limiting or in any way being contrary to the principle of Handling of Annual Contract Tonnage only being able to be availed of to the extent of matching rail access entitlement, in Section 5.4(n).

 (Overriding principles) Despite any other provision of this Section 5.4: